Manage user roles and memberships

 Inspera Assessment support the following user roles.

-Has access to the user administration tool from the cogwheel.
+• Administrator: Has access to the user administration tool from the cogwheel.
 Can create users and set role and privileges.

-Has access to Deliver, Monitor, and Grade.
+• Planner: Has access to Deliver, Monitor, and Grade.
 Can create tests and invite contributors.
 A planner needs to be a planner on a test to be able to perform planner-actions.

 A planner that creates a test is automatically a contributor on the test.
 A planner can also be invited by another planner, and thus a test can have more than one planner.

-This sub-role of the 'Planner' role is available only to customers with at least one proctoring type (Inspera Recorded, Record & Review, or Live Proctoring) enabled on their tenancy.
+• Proctoring Scheduler: This sub-role of the 'Planner' role is available only to customers with at least one proctoring type (Inspera Recorded, Record & Review, or Live Proctoring) enabled on their tenancy.

 The Proctoring Scheduler has exclusive permission to activate a proctored test.

-Has access to Deliver, Monitor and grade.
+• Template administrator: Has access to Deliver, Monitor and grade.
 Can create, edit and share templates within their organisational unit.

-Has access to the tools Deliver and Monitor.
+• Chief invigilator: Has access to the tools Deliver and Monitor.
 Needs to be Chief invigilator on a test to be able to monitor a test in the Deliver or Monitor tool.

-Has access to the Author tool.
+• Author: Has access to the Author tool.
 Can create question and question sets, but needs to be a contributor on a test to author question set for a test.

-Has access to the Deliver and Monitor tool.
+• Invigilator: Has access to the Deliver and Monitor tool.
 Needs to be a contributor on a test to invigilate a test.

-Has access to the Grader tool.
+• Grader: Has access to the Grader tool.
 Needs to be a contributor on a test to grade a test.

-Has access to the Report tool.
+• Reporter: Has access to the Report tool.
 Needs to be a contributor on a test to view a report.

 Contributors

-All users, with the different user roles, need to be invited as a contributor on a test to be able to perform actions on a test.
+• All users, with the different user roles, need to be invited as a contributor on a test to be able to perform actions on a test.

-The only exception is an author who can author questions and question sets without being a contributor and a user with extended access (see below)
+• The only exception is an Author who can author questions and question sets without being a contributor and a User with extended access (see below).

 Extended access

-A user with extended access automatically gets the Planner role.
-In combination the Planner role and extended access allows the user to perform all planner actions without being a contributor on a test.
-A user with extended access has access to all content, thus only a few users should be granted this access.
+• In combination the Planner role and extended access allows the user to perform all the Planner actions without being a contributor on a test.

-To be able to grant another user with extended access the user administrator also needs extended access.
+• To be able to grant another User with extended access the User Administrator also needs extended access.

 user2.png